pymc-devs/pymc/GOVERNANCE.md

 rooms and mailing lists.
 The foundation of Project participation is openness and transparency.

-Here is a list of the current Contributors to the main repository:
-- John Salvatier
-- Chris Fonnesbeck
-- Thomas Wiecki
-- Peadar Coyle
-- Taku Yoshioka
-- Austin Rochford
-- Jon Sedar

-There are also many other Contributors listed in the logs of other repositories of the PyMC and projects.
+There have been over 100 Contributors to the Project, whose contributions are listed in the logs of other repositories of the PyMC and projects.

 The Project Community consists of all Contributors and Users of the Project.